FHantke/brave-browser-wiki/Roadmap.md

 Older milestones are available in the [Roadmap Archive page](https://github.com/brave/brave-browser/wiki/Roadmap-Archive).

-### Milestone 0.60.x (~February 19, 2019) - Completed & Released

-- [x] Rust support for brave-core.
-- [x] Webcompat fixes (including sportsnet)
-- [x] Ads integration into Brave-core with foundations to support Rust based blind token confirmations.
-This will be in a disabled state in Release channel until related work is completed in future milestones.
-- [x] Build out PR builder to do builds for each PR
-- [x] Build out daily Dev channel and Beta builds CI
-- [x] Fix Twitch tipping
-- [x] New tab UI tweaks
-- [x] Rewards stability fixes

 ### Milestone 0.61.x (~March 12, 2019) - Completed & Released

 - [x] More ads work.
 This will be in a disabled state in Release channel until related work is completed in a future milestones.